SAL-Lab-ECNU/MIRT4FC/README.md

 The goal of MIRT4FC is to fit Two-Parameter Logistic Item Response Theory(2PL-IRT) models in R by iStEM alogrithm.
 Functionality for extracting results, making predictions, and simulating data is provided as well.

+## Reference manual

+You can install the MIRT4FC.pdf

 ## Installation

 You can install the development version of MIRT4FC like so: